 We Bend the Truth

-Truth is Subjectivity doesn’t mean we get to change reality or ignore reality.
+Truth is subjectivity doesn’t mean we get to change reality or ignore reality.
 Remember when Col. Jessup tried this?

-I could show a few examples of politicians bending the truth in real life, but I’ll stick with fictional one.
+I could show a few examples of politicians bending the truth in real life, but I’ll stick with this fictional one.

 After traveling and Marvel movies, learning is one of the best.
 Easily top 8.

-If we have no money saved, then the truth is that we’re broke.
+If you have no money saved, then the truth is that you’re broke.
 The truth is that I’m broke!
-Let’s not pretend we’re rich.
-That’s a lie, and next year the truth will still be that we’re broke.
+Please don’t pretend that you’re rich.
+That’s a lie, and next year the fact will still be that you’re broke.
 But at least you’re broke.

-The truth: We’re broke.
+The truth: You’re broke.

-Our Truths Can Be Different
+Can Our Truths Be Different?

 What do you think?
 Is truth subjectivity?